jintorous/quantum-horizon/README.md

 I've implemented The problem given with file structure  where there are two json files ..users.json and Task.json..  that's currently running smoothly

-However the mongodb wrappers also i have written .but its not tested.. its in
+However the mongodb wrappers also i have written .but its not tested as i dont have the Mongo in my system.. its in

 /DB ==> for connection